 where $p(\bTheta,\alpha|\mathcal{D},\bgamma)$ is equal to (\ref{eq.Likelihood}) with $\alpha$ and $p(\alpha)$ included and $p(\bTheta|\mathcal{D},\bgamma) = p(\bTheta,\alpha_0|\mathcal{D},\bgamma)$.
 Throughout, we use $p(\alpha)\propto 1$ as the prior for $\alpha$.
 The PX-E-step calculates the expectation of (\ref{eq.Qfunc.px}).
 The PX-M-step contains two parts: find $\Gamma^{(t+1)}$ by maximizing (\ref{eq.Qfunc.px}), and mapping $\Gamma^{(t+1)}$ back to the original parameter space yielding $\bTheta^{(t+1)}= R(\bTheta^{(t+1)}_\ast,\alpha^{(t+1)})$.

 We now discuss combining the PX-EM and ECM algorithms.
-Similar to Section \ref{sec.CM.step}, this will consist of coordinate-wise maximization but the $\alpha$ parameter will be included.
+Similar to Section \ref{sec.CM.step}, this consists of coordinate-wise maximization with the $\alpha$ parameter is included.
 The $\alpha$ term is used to adjust for the impact of all predictors that have yet to be updated.
 To this end, we consider the following parameter expanded form of (\ref{eq.model})

 where $\W_{m-} = \sum_{k=1}^{m-1} \X_k \gamma_k\beta_k$, $\W_{m+} = \sum_{k=m+1}^{M} \X_k \gamma_k\beta_k$, and $\alpha_0=1$.
 For step $m<M$ in iteration $t$, the Q-function corresponding to (\ref{eq.model.cmpx}) is maximized with respect to $(\beta_m,\alpha)$ under the constraint that $\beta_k=\beta_{k}^{(t+(m-1)/M)}$ for all $k\neq m$ and $\sigma^2 = \sigma^{2(t)}$.
 After maximization, we apply the reduction function to $\{\beta_k;k>m\}$, which gives $\beta_{k}^{(t+(m-1)/M)}$ (see (\ref{eq.remap})).
-Once a parameter has been optimized it is fixed at that value for the remainder of the iteration.
+Once a parameter has been optimized, it is fixed at that value for the remainder of the iteration.
 Note that for step $M$, $\W_{m+} = \mbf{0}$ and no $\alpha$ term is used.
 It is straightforward to show that the Q-function is non-decreasing in $m$.

 More formally, let $\xi_1,\ldots,\xi_M$ denote the sets of the expanded parameter space where $\xi_m=(\beta_m,\alpha)$ for $m=1,\ldots,M-1$, and $\xi_{M}=(\beta_M,\sigma^2)$.
 For the $m$th PX-CM-step ($m<M$) maximizing the Q-function with respect to $(\beta_m,\alpha)$ gives $\bfeta^{(t+m/M)}_m \equiv (\beta_m^{{(t+m/M)}} \ \alpha^{(t+m/M)})' $